pi0neerpat/swordy-bot-v2/README.md

 Create a new application at https://discord.com/developers.
 Don't worry about naming here.

-Now in your app, navigate to "Bot" and create a bot.
-Choose a username and Icon for your bot here.
+In the Discord Developer Portal open the "Bot" tab and create a bot.
+Choose a username and Icon.

-Leave "Bot Permissions" alone.

-Copy the `TOKEN` and add it to your bot app.
+Copy the `TOKEN` and add it to both the bot and redwood app environment variables `DISCORD_BOT_TOKEN`

+Next open the "OAUTH" tab, and save these variables to the redwood app environment. `CLIENT ID` as `DISCORD_PUBLIC_CLIENT_ID` and `CLIENT SECRET` as `DISCORD_CLIENT_SECRET`

+Add a REDIRECT for your application eg `http://192.168.4.69:8910/redirect/discord`

-Now add the bot to your server.
+Last, you'll add the bot to your server.
 In the developer portal, in "General Information", copy the `Application ID`.
 Insert this into this URL, and send it to whoever you want to add the bot.

 ```
 # Add the bot with role management permissions